Relationships & Couples Therapy

 About 1 in 6 clients we see for therapy come as part of a couple.

-Couples seek counselling for many different reasons including coping with life’s changes; managing and resolving conflict; improving their parenting skills and dealing effectively with separation and divorce just to name a few.
+Couples seek counselling and couples therapy in Sydney for many different reasons including coping with life’s changes, managing and resolving conflict, improving their parenting skills and dealing effectively with separation and divorce just to name a few.

 Many couples can’t understand why they seem to always “push each other’s buttons” so to speak, they experience quite a lot of misunderstandings and one or both of them often end up feeling “hurt”, “rejected” or “controlled’ in some way.